nichess-game/game/typescript/README.md

 ### ability(pieceX: number, pieceY: number, destinationX: number, destinationY: number): boolean

 Returns true if the ability succeeded or false if it failed.
+If all the arguments are -1, ability will be skipped.

 ### legalAbilities(pieceX: number, pieceY: number): Ability[]